 Photo: Arkadeep Meta / Wikimedia Commons

-Jog Falls, one of the most iconic natural wonders of Karnataka, is best witnessed during the monsoon season.
+Jog Falls, one of the most iconic places to see in Karnataka in July, is best witnessed during the monsoon season.
 The falls, located in the Shimoga district, are at their most dramatic in July when the rain-fed waters of the Sharavathi River plunge down from a height of 830 feet.
 The mist, thunderous roar, and breathtaking views of Jog Falls make it one of the best places to visit in Karnataka in July for nature lovers and photography enthusiasts.

 5. Agumbe